Q&A with Author Daragh Fleming

 Mental health is important.

 I think that’s as simple an answer I can give.
-This book is a reflection on my own mental health, the ups and downs, the lessons I’ve learned and the mistakes I’ve made.
-Men in particular have always had a tough time being vulnerable and addressing their mental health problems.
-This book is a book about a man addressing his own mental health, in the hope that people won’t feel alone in their struggle, and in the hope that they will be able to inspire others to talk openly about their own mental health.
+This book reflects my own mental health, the difficulties, the lessons I’ve learned and the mistakes I’ve made.
+Men have always had a tough time being vulnerable and addressing their mental health problems.
+This book is a book about a man addressing his own mental health, hoping people won’t feel alone in their struggle, and hoping they will inspire others to talk openly about their own mental health.